seraogianluca/RoomBooking/docs/Tutorial.md

 }
 ````

-The `@Id` annotation represent the table primary key and can be used only once.
+The `@Id` annotation represents the table primary key and can be used only once.
 The `@GeneratedValue` annotation is for the auto generated keys.
 The `strategy = GenerationType.IDENTITY` option indicates that the primary keys for the entity is assigned using a database identity column.
 The `@Table` and `@Column` are not mandatory but in case omitted the class and the field need to have the same name of the database table and attribute.

 ### 1.2 Relations